koide3/small_gicp/BENCHMARK.md

 ```

 - Multi-threaded implementation (TBB and OMP) can be up to **4x faster** than the single-threaded one (All the implementations are based on nanoflann).
-- Basically the processing speed get faster as the number of threads increases, but the speed gain is not monotonic sometimes (because of the scheduling algorithm or some CPU(AMD 5995WX)-specific issues?).
+- The processing speed gets faster as the number of threads increases, but the speed gain is not monotonic sometimes (because of the scheduling algorithm or some CPU(AMD 5995WX)-specific issues?).
 - This benchmark only compares the construction time (query time is not included).

 ![kdtree_time](docs/assets/kdtree_time.png)